Asymptotic stability and blow up for a semilinear damped wave equation with dynamic boundary conditions: Asymptotic stability

 \end{theorem} \begin{remark} \rm Let us remark that these inequalities imply that there exist positive constants $K$ and $\zeta$ independent of $t$ such that:

-Thus , this result improves the decay rate of Gazzola and Squassina \cite[Theorem 3.8]{GS06}, in which the authors showed only the polynomial decay.
-Here we show that we can always find initial data satisfying $u_{0}\in \mathcal{N}^{+}$ and $u_{1}\in L^{2}(\Omega) $ which verify the inequality (\ref{initial}), such that the solution can decay faster than $1/t$, in fact with an exponential rate, even in the case $m>2$.
-Also, the same situation happens in absence of strong damping ($\alpha=0$) and $m=2$. \end{remark} \textbf{Proof of Theorem \ref{exponential}:} Since we have proved that $\forall t \geq 0 \,,\, u(t)\in \mathcal{N}^{+}$, we already have:
+Thus, this result improves the decay rate of Gazzola and Squassina \cite[Theorem 3.8]{GS06} (although the problem investigated by the two authors is slightly different), in which they showed only the polynomial decay of the wave equation with strong damping and Dirichlet boundary conditions on the whole boundary of the domain.
+Here we show that for any initial data satisfying $u_{0}\in \mathcal{N}^{+}$ and $u_{1}\in L^{2}(\Omega) $ and verify the inequality (\ref{initial}), the solution can decay faster than $1/t$, in fact with an exponential rate, even in the case $m>2$.

+Also, by adapting the following proof in the spirit of the work done by Gazzola and Squassina in \cite{GS06}, we can show an exponential decay rate even in the absence of the strong damping ($\alpha=0$) and $m=2$. \end{remark} \begin{proof} Since $u_{0}\in \mathcal{N}^{+}$ and $E(0) < d$, by Lemma \ref{lemme1} and Lemma \ref{lemme2}, we already have $u(t)\in \mathcal{N}^{+}$ for all $t \geq 0$.
+So we firstly get:

 The proof of the other inequality relies on the construction of a Lyapunov functional by performing a suitable modification of the energy.
 To this end, for $\varepsilon >0$, to be chosen later, we define for $ u \in \mathcal{N}^{+}$,